 One great thing about this tent is how light it is.
 Weighing just under 6lbs, it’s pretty light for a 4 season tent and would easy to tie on to your backpack while hiking around the mountains.

 It’s great in heavy rain, high winds and comes with a snow skirt for those extra cold nights.
-There are two doors which are very handy for getting in and out of without waking up your buddy.
+There are two doors that are very handy for getting in and out of without waking up your buddy.
 The two doors also give great ventilation and some extra storage space.

 Not only does this tent keep you warm in winter but you’ll find it cool in summer too.
-It’s pretty durable too with double stitched and tape sealed seams, you won’t have to worry about it failing you out in the wild.
+It’s pretty durable too with double stitched and tape-sealed seams, you won’t have to worry about it failing you out in the wild.

 The only drawbacks are that it doesn’t have much internal storage but the two vestibules do help with that, and that it’s a tight fit for 2 people.

 Overall a great value tent, ideal for a solo year-round camper.